SOLAR POWER IN KENTUCKY

 Sustainability Resources

-Sustainability best practices
+Safety and sustainability best practices

 At AES, safety is our highest priority, and we’ve focused on improving lives for more than 40 years.
 As a leading innovator in energy solutions, sustainability is core to both our strategy and our culture.
-We are committed to responsible land use and incorporating sustainable best practices into the entire project lifecycle, contributing to building a domestic circular renewables economy and reducing foreign dependence.
+We are committed to responsible land use and incorporating sustainable best practices into the entire project lifecycle to build a more resilient future.

 Environmental and technical studies